AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 The smirk on Ant's face I wanted to punch.
 "You think he wants to fuck me?"
 He laughed.
 "Oh, fuck.
 You're jealous."
 He continued to snicker and laugh and I rolled my eyes and pushed him away.
 He stumbled away still laughing and I walked away.
 Fucking vampires.

-In the span of a blink
+In the span of a blink of an eye and mid step The Prince of New York had his arms wrapped around me.
+He pushed past my shields

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjI4NDUyNTQsMTA2MjQ3MDM1NywtNT
+eyJoaXN0b3J5IjpbLTI4MzkxMTQ0NCwxMDYyNDcwMzU3LC01OT
-k0NTUyMjY3LDY2MjExNjI0NCwtMTU0ODA1MTIyNCwyMDg5MzIw
+Q1NTIyNjcsNjYyMTE2MjQ0LC0xNTQ4MDUxMjI0LDIwODkzMjAx
-MTk4LC0xMjk1OTU3NTI2LC00NTc1NDI3MjRdfQ==
+OTgsLTEyOTU5NTc1MjYsLTQ1NzU0MjcyNF19
 -->